 - One slice of pepperoni pizza = 16 grams of protein

 (This isn’t a suggested food list, but just examples for a frame of reference.
-These are estimates.
-The typical American diet, even in a high school cafeteria, probably has enough protein for the completely sedentary human.)
+The typical American diet, even in a high school cafeteria, probably has enough protein for a completely sedentary human.)

 However, if you get up and go to work or school, walk a bit, do chores around the house, go to the gym a couple times a week – you need more.

 If you’re not exercising, but aren’t completely sedentary, I’d suggest 0.6 grams times your body weight.

 That same 150-pound person would want 90 grams, or only 20% of intake from protein.

 Some will argue, cite sources, get all upset with me – which is fine.
 Really, it’s OK.
 What you eat is your choice.
 If I’m not your coach, your personal protein philosophy is none of my business.

 - have issues with recovery from your workouts

 - catch every bug that comes floating by

 …I’d encourage you to reflect on whether your body is actually on the same page as your opinion about how much protein you need.
 Just sayin’.